List of Magic Knight Rayearth characters: Alcyone

-Alcyone (アルシオーネ, Arushiōne) is an ice sorceress who tutored under Clef and was intended to attend to the Pillar.
+Alcyone (アルシオーネ, Arushiōne) (Alcione in Tokyopop translation) is an evil ice sorceress who tutored under Clef and was intended to attend to the Pillar.
 However, she fell in love with the high priest, Zagato, and for this love became his servant, although the affection is entirely one-sided.
-In the manga she is killed after failing Zagato twice by his own hand and she have been melted away.
-In the anime she lives on until near the end of the second season; moments after Zagato and Emeraude's deaths, she's captured by the evil witch Debonair, who brainwashes her into becoming her slave.
+In the manga and 2026 anime she is killed after failing Zagato twice by his own hand and she have been melted away by her demise.
+In the anime she lives on until near the end of the second season; moments after Zagato and Émeraude's deaths, she's captured by the evil witch Debonair, who brainwashes her into becoming her slave.
 Lantis captures Alcyone in battle, but she has lost her memories.
 When she recovers them, she reveals Debonair's plans for Cephiro and Debonair's location, and is killed shortly after by Debonair for her betrayal.

 In the Sega Saturn game, Alcyone is apparently killed by Rafaga.
-She survives despite her injuries and, after realizing that Zagato loves Emeraude, Alcyone loses her sanity and dies fighting the Magic Knights one last time.
+She survives despite her injuries and, after realizing that Zagato loves Émeraude, Alcyone loses her sanity and dies fighting the Magic Knights one last time.

-Her name is occasionally misromanized as "Alcione" – this was featured in the first run of the English-language manga.
 Her name comes from the Subaru Alcyone SVX.